skeddy/skeddy.github.io/support.md

 So there's a coupple of things you can do here right off the bat.

+## Clear Cache Space

+The DISM.exe /Online /Cleanup-image /StartComponentCleanup command cleans up the Windows Component Store (WinSxS folder) by removing older, superseded versions of system components, freeing up disk space.

+It is a safe, proactive maintenance command that acts immediately to remove unneeded files from updates, similar to running Disk Cleanup, and helps reduce the overall footprint of Windows.

+`DISM.exe /Online /Cleanup-image /StartComponentCleanup`

 ## 1. Clear the windows event log

 Purge the whole thing, once you've had a look and determined that there's no other sort of issue.